mozilla/kitsune/docs/tests.md

 `--no-skip`:

 :   All SkipTests show up as errors.
 This is handy when things
-    shouldn\'t be skipping silently with reckless abandon.
+    shouldn't be skipping silently with reckless abandon.

 ## Running a Subset of Tests